 2. Providing the community with more reusable alternatives; like GoGreen take-out boxes, converting to reusable cutlery, rescuing lost water bottles, and offering zero-waste catering and events services;

 3. Raising awareness about the impacts of single-use plastics and products; through community-based consultation, and engagement events; and ultimately,

 4. Reducing unnecessary single-use plastics and other disposables on all campuses.

-During the Fall Semester SFU is launching Re-use for Good by reducing unnecessary plastic utensils and straws, offering re-usable water bottles in vending machines, and introducing the GoGreen container exchange for take-out foods.
-SFU is also replacing plastic bags at the Bookstore & Spirit Shop with reusable ones and eliminating plastic for single-use signage.
+During the Fall 2019 Semester SFU is launched Re-use for Good by reducing unnecessary plastic utensils and straws, offering re-usable water bottles in vending machines, and introducing the GoGreen container exchange for take-out foods.
+SFU also replaced plastic bags at the Bookstore & Spirit Shop with reusable ones and eliminating plastic for single-use signage.